ghi-electronics/BrainPad-Docs/go-beyond/vb/intro.md

 ![First Project](images/introduction/first-project.png)

 ### Manage the NuGet Packages
+Code packages to handle specific tasks are built into libraries.
+These libraries are found on a cloud service, called NuGet.
+This is where you will find drivers for many things, including the sensors found on the BrainPad.

-Visual Basic source files are listed in the `Solution Explorer` window.
+Soure files are listed in the `Solution Explorer` window.
 If the `Solution Explorer` window is not visible, click on `View > Solution Explorer` to open it.

 ![Solution Explorer](images/introduction/solution-explorer.png)